The Bible and slavery: Labor and rest

-Manumission
+Manumission and provision

+Since Israel was mainly fugitive slaves from Egypt, the very first laws from the Covenant code emphasize manumission, the releasing from slavery, and is the only ancient law collection to begin with this.
+This is noted by scholars of human rights to be an early ethical contribution.
+The scope of Israel's manumission laws included owners not sending released slaves empty handed and had to provide material provisions to prevent them from being in the same circumstances that had led them into servitude.
 In a parallel with the shmita system the Covenant Code prescribes automatic manumission of male Israelite slaves after they have worked for six years; this excludes non-Israelite slaves, and specifically excludes Israelite daughters, who were sold into slavery by their fathers, from such automatic seventh-year manumission.
 Such were bought to be betrothed to the owner, or his son, and if that had not been done, they were to be allowed to be redeemed.
 If the marriage took place, they were to be set free if her husband was negligent in his basic marital obligations.
 The later Deuteronomic Code is seen by some to contradict elements of this instruction, in extending automatic seventh year manumission to both sexes.

-The Deuteronomic Code also extends the seventh-year manumission rule by instructing that Israelite slaves freed in this way should be given livestock, grain, and wine as a parting gift; the literal meaning of the verb used, at this point in the text, for giving this gift seems to be hang round the neck.The Gift is described in The 1901 Jewish Encyclopedia as representing a gift of produce rather than of money or clothing; many Jewish scholars estimated that the value of the three listed products was about 30 shekels, so the gift gradually came to be standardised as produce worth this fixed value.
+The Deuteronomic Code also extends the seventh-year manumission rule by instructing that Israelite slaves freed in this way should be given livestock, grain, and wine as a parting gift; the literal meaning of the verb used, at this point in the text, for giving this gift seems to be hang round the neck.
+The Gift is described in The 1901 Jewish Encyclopedia as representing a gift of produce rather than of money or clothing; many Jewish scholars estimated that the value of the three listed products was about 30 shekels, so the gift gradually came to be standardised as produce worth this fixed value.
 The Bible states that one should not regret freeing the Slave, for slaves were worth Twice the Hired hand to The Master; Nachmanides enumerates this as a command rather than merely as a piece of advice.